 ONLINE LESSON PACKAGES

-Classes are 1 hr long.
-Scheduled after purchase on a platform of mutual convenience.
-(Zoom, Video calls on Facebook Messenger or What's app) Email me via the Contact link for any questions, or contact me through Facebook Messenger or Instagram DM.
+Classes are 50min long.
+I use Google Meet.
+Don't hesitate to email me via the Contact link for any questions, or contact me through Facebook Messenger or Instagram DM.

 My Thoughts on Learning the Guitar